 - Do not include proprietary information about the business

-- Always review the AI response before using it
+- Always review the AI response's accuracy before using it

 - Report any concerns with incorrect answers or other errors